-The rollout of the vaccinations also depends on availability of vaccines and which age group is being vaccinated according to latest recommendations on usage of the different manufacturers’ vaccines.
+The rollout of the vaccinations also depends on availability of vaccines and which age group is being vaccinated according to latest official recommendations.

 If you are already registered for state healthcare you will be contacted by your regional health service to make an appointment when it is your turn to be vaccinated.